tbega/cs2pyexternalcheat/README.md

 1. Launch Counter-Strike 2

-2. Run the cheat by clicking on main.py.
+2. ~Run the cheat by clicking on main.py~ | This is highly unlikely to work.
+Please follow the steps in troubleshooting under "[Launcher] Failed to run Main module: Unexpected error encountered: Process 'cs2.exe' not found" or a command prompt simply flashes for a second not giving you enough time to read?

 # Troubleshooting!